NikKowPHP/social-brain/introduction.md

 ### Your First Two Steps: The Only Place to Start

 You are about to be handed a full toolkit, and it is natural to feel overwhelmed.
-So let me be clear: **do not try to learn everything at once.** Your journey to becoming a Conductor is not about memorizing a dozen protocols.
+So let me be clear: **do not try to learn everything at once.** Your journey to becoming a Conductor is not about memorizing a dozen techniques.
 It is about mastering one, single loop of behavior that will fundamentally change your interactions.
 We call it **The Foundational Loop**:

 1.  **Regulate Yourself First.** (Your First Instrument, Chapter 1)
 2.  **Make The Other Person Feel Heard.** (The Empathy Loop, Chapter 6)